Precise Asymptotics of Bagging Regularized M-estimators: Homogeneous ensembles

+{ The proof of this proposition is based on an explicit formula for the partial derivative of $\mathcal{R}_M$ with respect to the data aspect ratio $\delta^{-1} = \lim p/n$ while holding the subsample-to-feature-size ratio $c \delta = \lim k/p$ fixed; see \Cref{proof:monotonicity-risk}. }

-We also show that for any ensemble size $M$, when the subsample ratio $c$ is optimized, the resulting risk decreases in the inverse data aspect ratio $\delta=\lim n/p$.
-To prepare for the forthcoming statement, let us write the limiting risk $\cR_M$ in \eqref{eq:ensemble-risk-limit-generic} by $\cR_M(\delta, c)$ to make the dependence on the limit $\delta = \lim n/p$ and subsample ratio $c=k/n$ clear.
-With this notation, we can say the following about the optimally subsampled risk. \begin{proposition} [Monotonicity of optimal subsample risk] The map $\delta \mapsto \inf_{c\in (0,1]} \cR_M(\delta, c)$ is non-increasing over $\delta \in (0, \infty)$ for all $M \in \NN$. \end{proposition} A consequence of this proposition is that the risk of the optimal ensemble estimator is decreasing in the sample size $n$ for a fixed (large enough) feature size $p$.
+A consequence of this proposition is that the risk of the optimal ensemble estimator is decreasing in the sample size $n$ for a fixed (large enough) feature size $p$.
 Moreover, combined with \Cref{prop:monotonicity-ensemble-size}, we also have that this monotonic risk profile lies below the function $\cR_1(\delta, 1)$, the risk profile of the original predictor trained once on the full dataset $(\bX, \by)$ with no ensembling (the risk of which, as we discussed above, can be non-monotonic).
 Such monotonicity in the inverse data aspect ratio is important because it ensures that increasing the amount of data relative to features consistently improves the estimator's performance.
 In a sense, a monotonic decrease in risk with the optimal subsample ratio certifies that the model effectively utilizes all the additional data, leading to better performance as the data size grows.
 This result is illustrated in \Cref{fig:optimum_phis_overparameterized-2-optrisk-huber-lasso} for the $\ell_1$-regularized Huber regression.